-Likewise, you may also use only one Headgear, one suit of Armor, one pair of Footgear, and two "1 Hand" items (or one "2 Hands" item)... unless you have a card that lets you ignore these limits.
-If you are carrying two Headgear cards, for instance, only one of them can help you.
+Anyone can carry any Item (except for extra Big items; see below), but you may equip only one Headgear, one suit of Armor, one pair of Footgear, and two "1 Hand" Items (or one "2 Hands" Item) . . . unless you have a card that lets you ignore these limits, such as Cheat!, or one of the cards says otherwise.
+If you are carrying two Headgear cards, for instance, you can equip only one of them at a time.